rohanharrison/blackjack/README.md

 # Blackjack Game
 To run this app:
 Make sure Nodejs and MongoDB is installed.
-Create a directory /data/db for MongoDB (on C:/ on my computer).
+Create a directory /data/db for MongoDB (C:/ on my computer).
 ```console
 $ git clone https://github.com/rohanharrison/Blackjack
 $ cd Blackjack